Loss Control Insights

 Flash Flood Basics: Protecting Your Business

-When you think about life-threatening weather conditions, what comes to mind … blizzards … hurricanes … tornadoes?
-While these dangerous weather events are certainly top contenders, flooding is the No. 2 cause of weather-related deaths in the U.S. (following excessive heat), according to the National Oceanic and Atmospheric Administration.
+When you think about life-threatening weather conditions, what comes to mind?
+Blizzards, hurricanes, tornadoes?
+While these dangerous weather events are certainly top contenders, flooding is the No. 2 cause of weather-related deaths in the U.S. (following excessive heat), according to the National Oceanic and Atmospheric Administration (NOAA).
+And flash flooding can be particularly dangerous.

 What is a Flash Flood?

-Slow-moving or frequent thunderstorms, as well as the heavy rains that accompany hurricanes and tropical storms, can lead to flash floods.
 As the name implies, flash floods develop incredibly quickly, most often within a 6-hour time frame of the storm that started the process.
 They are also unpredictable and extremely dangerous—the rushing water is powerful and unstoppable, rapidly rising 30 feet or more.
+Most flash flooding is caused by slow-moving or frequent thunderstorms, as well as the heavy rains that accompany hurricanes and tropical storms.

 - is located near a river or stream